 Bookkeeping is the work of keeping and updating records for a business – how much money you’re earning and spending, aka costs and expenses.
 It’s the part of the accounting process that includes recording every invoice, deposit, income, expense, receipt, and other necessary transactions.
 They’re then placed in categories.
-You can do it in financial software like QuickBooks Online.
+You can do it in digital accounting software.
 Or you can even kick it the old school way and use a simple spreadsheet.

 These records are used later to generate reports.
 When business owners start wondering how they’re business is doing financially, or when they have important decisions to make, they can reference them for answers.
 These reports are also important for tax preparation.
 It doesn’t matter if you use tax software or an accountant, you’ll need your accounting and bookkeeping reports to do your taxes.

 While large companies employ teams of accountants and bookkeepers, a solo business owner has to take care of their accounting all the same.
 Whether you do it yourself or hire a bookkeeper, several key accounting tasks must be completed each month.
 We’ll dive into those in the next section.

 These are the most critical components of bookkeeping for a small business or Business-of-One: